Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - click the Go to coordinate button
 - [ ] the view should zoom to the current position of the app (you can confirm by turning on the location display)

+## Add Grid tool

+- Open the app
+- Switch to 2D view by clicking the 2D view icon on the toolbar
+- Add a grid by clicking the Add Grid icon located at the bottom of the toolbar
+  - [ ] The grid should now be visible
+- Open the settings panel
+- Change the coordinate format to any alternative format, then close the panel
+  - [ ] The grid should reflect the new coordinate format
+- Reopen the settings panel
+- Set the Grid Color Scheme to "Light", then close the panel
+  - [ ] The grid color should change to light
+- Reopen the settings panel again
+- Set the Grid Color Scheme to "Colors", then close the panel
+  - [ ] The grid color should turn into blue

 # 4. Message Feeds
 ## Broadcast Current Location